lisphilar/covid19-sir/docs/markdown/LOADING.md

 If `update_interval` was not `None` when `DataLoader` instance was created, downloading of the recommended datasets will be started automatically with calling `DataLoader.lock()` or `DataLoader.jhu()` etc.

 The recommended datasets are listed here.
 Please refer to [Usage (datasets)](https://lisphilar.github.io/covid19-sir/usage_dataset.html) to find the details of the datasets.
+All recommended datasets are retrieved from public databases.
+No confidential information is included.
+If you found any issues, please let us know via [GitHub issue page](https://github.com/lisphilar/covid19-sir/issues).

 ### [COVID-19 Data Hub](https://covid19datahub.io/)